 In the entire scope of the zombie genre, with all sorts of plot lines and Dead Air, still holds some positive ground, and opens the avenue to the new and real life threat of dirty bombs, terrorists, the fear gathering attention in news media and from shock jocks, signaling alarms for more horror in this direction.
 Moseley’s performance, makes this film a must see, as he covers a full spectrum of emotions, from caring to angered fueled rage.

-This review was originally published in March 2015 on the now defunct Rogue Cinema website and had a view count of 1,633.
+This review was originally published in March 2015 on the now defunct Rogue Cinema website.

 TAGLINES: